Squid Proxy - Classic Collector

 - Gain insights into information about the destination location your intranet frequently visits by region.

-- Gain insights into your Squid Proxy health using Latency, HTTP Errors, Status codes of Squid Proxy Servers.
+- Gain insights into your Squid Proxy health using Latency, HTTP Errors, and Status codes of Squid Proxy Servers.

 - Get insights into information about the web browsing behavior of users using Top accessed URLs, denied URLs, 4xx errors URLs, 5xx errors URLs, and top remote hosts.